JoshLocke/FS-Laws/Select Committees Act.md

 <p>F<small>ebruary</small> 11, 2023</p>

+(Credits to Clonemep & Jackfruitism for the original form of this act)

-Mr. JoshLocke (for himself, Mr. Clonemep) introduced the following Act:
+Mr. JoshLocke (for himself) introduced the following Act:

 ---